Active Substance: eptacog alfa (activated)

 What is the risk associated with NovoSeven?

-NovoSeven should not be used in people who may be hypersensitive (allergic) to eptacog alfa, to mouse, hamster or cow proteins, or to any of the other ingredients.
+NovoSeven must not be used in people who are hypersensitive (allergic) to eptacog alfa, to mouse, hamster or cow proteins, or to any of the other ingredients.

 Why has NovoSeven been approved?

-Which measures are being taken to ensure the safe use of NovoSeven?
+What measures are being taken to ensure the safe and effective use of NovoSeven?

 Other information about NovoSeven

-The European Commission granted a marketing authorisation valid throughout the European Union for NovoSeven to Novo Nordisk A/S on 23 February 1996.
-The marketing authorisation was renewed on 23 February 2001 and on 23 February 2006.
+The European Commission granted a marketing authorisation valid throughout the European Union for NovoSeven on 23 February 1996.

 Source: European Medicines Agency